Lima Memorial Health System Logo

 • Not enough oxygen to tissues

 Your health care provider may give you medicines to help blood clots break down more quickly.
-This may be done if a blood clot causes a heart attack.
+This may be done if a blood clot causes a heart attack or other medical problem.

 References

-Brummel-Ziedins K, Mann KG.
+Brummel-Ziedins K, Mann KG, Fredenburgh JC, Weitz JI.
 Molecular basis of blood coagulation.
 In: Hoffman R, Benz EJ, Silberstein LE, et al, eds.
 Hematology: Basic Principles and Practice.
-7th ed.
-Philadelphia, PA: Elsevier; 2018:chap 126.
+8th ed.
+Philadelphia, PA: Elsevier; 2023:chap 125.

 Schafer AI.
-Hemorrhagic disorders: disseminated intravascular coagulation, liver failure, and vitamin K deficiency.
-In: Goldman L, Schafer AI, eds.
+Disseminated intravascular coagulation and bleeding in liver failure.
+In: Goldman L, Cooney KA, eds.
 Goldman-Cecil Medicine.
-26th ed.
-Philadelphia, PA: Elsevier; 2020:chap 166.
+27th ed.
+Philadelphia, PA: Elsevier; 2024:chap 161.

 Weitz JI.
 Hemostasis, thrombosis, fibrinolysis, and cardiovascular disease.
 In: Libby P, Bonow RO, Mann DL, Tomaselli GF, Bhatt DL, Solomon SD, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 12th ed.
 Philadelphia, PA: Elsevier; 2022:chap 95.